Logo Logo

 Estonian Tax Rates explained to e-resident founders

 Starting a business can be complex, but understanding Estonian tax rates does not have to be.
-You can consider this to be a beginner’s guide, written in a simple language we like at Unicount when helping e-resident founders navigate the Estonian ecosystem.
+This is a beginner’s guide written in the simple language we like at Unicount when helping e-resident founders navigate the Estonian ecosystem.

-After reading you may want to move here to benefit from the Estonian tax rates available to individuals and companies residing here.
-The country needs founders and top talent for technology companies and is a country with a thriving startup scene.
+After reading this, you may want to move to Estonia to benefit from the Estonian tax rates available to individuals and companies.
+Estonia has a thriving startup scene and needs founders and top talent for technology companies.

 Read more